ECCC-ASTD-MRD/fortran_examples/README.md

 - example_028.F90 :
 . implementing a Fortran 2023 feature with a macro using the BLOCK ...
 END BLOCK construct

+- example_029.F90 :
+.
+C and Fortran cooperation using the threadprivate OpenMP feature

 #### Contributors
 main contributors :
 - Philippe Carphin          (RPN-SI)